-Some years ago we decided to build a contemporary collection for our company, John Jones.
+Back in 2004 we decided to build a contemporary collection for our (now closed) company, John Jones.
 As an art framer, we worked with a wide variety of artists, photographers, collectors and galleries.
 We’d see work come into the studios for framing and leave, off to its new home, looking wonderful.
 We already had some art in the company – my husband’s father founded the business back in the 1970s and had pieces from Francis Bacon, David Hockney and Richard Hamilton.
 But we were eager to bring in works from younger, edgier artists.
 And so our contemporary collection began.

-We took a course at the Whitechapel Gallery which gave us more of an insight into collecting.
+We took courses on Art History and Collecting at Tate and the Whitechapel Gallery which gave us more of an insight into collecting.
 We read all sorts of books (back in 2006 buying emerging art was a big thing and there were new books coming out practically every week), including Collecting Contemporary by Adam Lindemann.

 We went to art fairs (Miami was our favourite – parties on the beach).
 We joined patrons groups, had dinners in artist studios, sponsored an art prize and took part in panel discussions to talk about our collection.
 The really big collectors started their own foundations to rival museums.
 It was so much fun.
 Sadly when the financial markets crashed in 2008 many of the smaller galleries closed up shop and the market constricted.

-We now have a collection of just over 200 works of art, most of which are on the walls of The Arts Building in London.
-We’re certainly not coinesseurs in the way some collectors are, but we’re still passionate about our collection.
+We now have a collection of just over 300 works of art.
 We loan pieces out to exhibitions and biennials and one day we’ll sit down and write a book about it all for anyone who is interested.

 If you’re thinking about starting a collection, or building on one, get in touch – I can give you lots of advice and introductions to artists.